openresty/sregex/README.markdown

     make
     make install

 Gnu make and gcc are required.
+(On operating systems like FreeBSD and Solaris, you should type `gmake` instead of `make` here.)

 It will build `libsregex.so`, `libsregex.a`, and the command-line utility `sregex-cli` and install them into the prefix `/usr/local/` by default.